MetaSys-LISBP/PhysioFit/docs/method.rst

 *********************

-To quantify the sensitivity of the optimization process and determine the 95% confidence intervals on the fits of experimental data & the estimated parameters we use a Monte Carlo analysis in PhysioFit.
-This analysis generates a number of noisy datasets from the experimental data (i.e iterations option in the GUI) and carries out the computational analyses on them.
-This enables PhysioFit to calculate the Standard Deviation and other statistical values of the optimization process.
-It is recommended to always run a sensitivity analysis during flux calculation.
+To quantify the sensitivity of the optimization process and determine the 95% confidence intervals on the fits of experimental data & the estimated parameters, we use a Monte Carlo analysis.
+Briefly, PhysioFit generates a number of noisy datasets from the experimental data (i.e option "number of iterations" in the GUI) and calculate fluxes and other growth parameters for each of the synthetic datasets.
+This enables PhysioFit to calculate the standard deviation and confidence interval for each parameter.
+We recommend to always run flux calculations with sensitivity analyses.

-.. note:: If the optimization process is too long, you can always reduce the number of iterations of Monte Carlo
-          analysis to speed the process up!